 The principle of Universal Jurisdiction (UJ) allows countries to prosecute the most serious crimes regardless of where they have been committed.

-UJ been developing since the Second World War as a mechanism to pursue justice for survivors and victims of mass atrocities.
+UJ has been developing since the Second World War as a mechanism to pursue justice for survivors and victims of mass atrocities.
 The ability to investigate and prosecute alleged perpetrators for crimes committed beyond a country’s own borders has been gaining momentum in the past three decades, with the numbers of investigations and prosecutions steadily increasing and more countries than ever embracing the need to combat injustice.

 The Justice Beyond Borders Project was launched in February 2023 in The Hague (Tatiana Shalunova/Clooney Foundation for Justice)